Tintin in America: Synopsis

 Returning to Chicago with his prisoner, Tintin is praised as a hero, but gangsters kidnap Snowy and send Tintin a ransom note.
-After changing back into civvies, Tintin started his shift as a newspaper delivery boy but in the flat, a loud howling sound is heard as Tintin races up the flat to rescue Snowy but it is a baby crying with his mother after all.
+After changing back into his civilian clothes, Tintin started his shift as a newspaper delivery boy but in the flat, a loud howling sound is heard as Tintin races up the flat to rescue Snowy but it is a baby crying with his mother after all.
 At the police station, Tintin is questioned by police about the kidnapping of Snowy.
 Tracing the kidnappers to a local mansion, Tintin hides in a suit of armor and frees Snowy from the dungeon.
 The following day, Tintin is invited to a cannery, but it is a trap set by gangsters, who trick him into falling into the meat-grinding machine.
 Tintin is saved when the machine workers go on strike and then apprehends the mobsters.
 In thanks, he is invited to a banquet in his honor, where he is kidnapped.
 His captors tie him to a dumbbell and throw him into Lake Michigan to drown, but Tintin survives by floating to the surface, with his dumbbell having been accidentally replaced with a fake.
 Gangsters posing as police capture him, but he once again overwhelms them and hands them over to the authorities.
 Finally, Tintin's success against the gangsters is celebrated by a ticker-tape parade, following which he returns to Europe.

 History

 Background

-Georges Remi—best known under the pen name Hergé—was the editor and illustrator of Le Petit Vingtième ("The Little Twentieth"), a children's supplement to Le Vingtième Siècle ("The Twentieth Century"), a conservative Belgian newspaper based in Hergé's native Brussels.
+Georges Remi—best known under the pen name Hergé—was the editor and illustrator of Le Petit Vingtième (The Little Twentieth), a children's supplement to Le Vingtième Siècle (The Twentieth Century), a conservative Belgian newspaper based in Hergé's native Brussels.
 Run by the Abbé Norbert Wallez, the paper described itself as a "Catholic Newspaper for Doctrine and Information" and disseminated a far-right, fascist viewpoint.
 According to Harry Thompson, such political ideas were common in 1930s Belgium, and Hergé's milieu was permeated with conservative ideas revolving around "patriotism, Catholicism, strict morality, discipline, and naivety".